TITLES AND

 "The Rival" (11/13/55):

-Jeff and Gramps are jealous when Clay Horton asks Ellen out on a date, and Ellen is both angry and resentful of their attitude.
+Jeff and Gramps are dismayed and resentful when Clay Horton asks Ellen out to go dancing and to dinner to celebrate his birthday, and Ellen decides to go, in part because of their attitude.
+When he realizes his mother really is going out with the handsome constable, Jeff decides to take matters in his own hands with Lassie's help.
 Clay: Richard Garland.
 Delivery Boy: Ken Osmond.
 Janie Taylor: Terry Ann Ross.

 • Note: This is the only episode that focused the obvious attraction between Clay Horton and Ellen.
-The series later played down this relationship and, indeed, may have even demoted Horton—in several later episodes he is shown running the town garage!
+The series later played down this relationship and, indeed, may have even demoted Horton—in several later episodes he is working at the town garage!
+This is the first of three appearances by little Janie Taylor; Jeff is reading her The Three Musketeers when she really wants to hear The Three Bears.
 And yes, that's the Ken Osmond, the infamous "Eddie Haskell" from Leave It to Beaver.
-He appears in two more episodes.
+He appears in two more Lassie episodes.
+He's evidently a friend of Jeff's as he calls him by name.

 "The Newspaper" (11/20/55):

-When the boys come into possession of a printing press, Jeff and Porky take out a loan for supplies using Lassie as collateral—but the material they print about possible graft in building a war memorial gets them into hot water.
-With Leonard Penn and Gregory Gray.
+When the boys come into possession of a mimeograph machine, Jeff has the idea to start a newspaper to compete with the Calverton Chronicle, and he and Porky take out a loan for supplies using Lassie as collateral—but the material they print about possible graft in building a war memorial gets them into hot water with the judge and Gramps.
+But is there some truth to what they imply about the two men building the war memorial?
+Judge Amos Porter: Forrest Taylor.
+Mr. Travers: Leonard Penn.
+Phillipe Doutant: Gregory Gay.
+Hank Fuller: Harry Harvey (uncredited; per the IMDb).

 "The Clown" (11/27/55):